Lindblad and Bloch equations for conversion of a neutron into an antineutron: Lindblad Equation for the Bloch Vector

 \be \dot{\veR} = \veV \times \veR - D_T\,\veR_T - \gamma\,\veR, \ee

 where

 \be \veV = \left( \right)\!, ~~ D_T= \left( \right)\!, ~~\veR_T = \left( \right)\!, ~~\gamma=\dfrac{1}{\tau_{\beta}}. \ee

-According to (\ref{37}) the medium induces an additional contribution into $V_z$ which corresponds to a supplementary ``magnetic field'' along the $z$-axis.
-In other words, $\operatorname{Re}\Lambda$ corresponds to the energy shift due to the refraction index.
+According to (\ref{44x}) the medium induces an additional contribution into $V_z$ which corresponds to a supplementary ``magnetic field'' along the $z$-axis.
+In other words, $K$ corresponds to the energy shift due to the refraction index.
 The damping parameter $D_T$ characterizes the rate at which the classical environment destroys the off-diagonal elements of $\rho$, thus leading to a loss of coherence, or to a collapse of the density matrix.
-Due to the second and the third terms in (\ref{37}) the Bloch vector $\veR$ shrinks in length.
-Written in a matrix form equation (\ref{38}) is
+Due to the second and the third terms in (\ref{44x}) the Bloch vector $\veR$ shrinks in length.
+The quantites $K$ and $M$ defined by (\ref{41a}) and (\ref{42a}) may be following \cite{17} expressed as a real and an imaginary parts of the expression